mehatabpathan/quiz-game/README.md

 [Website Colour Scheme](assets/images/coolors.png "coolors image")

-The website uses bright and light colours using color gradient for more variety.Background image I used #03F2ED color and for buttons #087C4D is used.
+The website uses bright and light colours using color gradient for more variety.Background image I used #03F2ED color and for buttons #087C4D is used.with opacity 1 and z-index is 1.

 ## Testing
 ### How I tested